-Recovery will be achieved through a series of conservation stages based on the Hawai'i and Pacific Plants Recovery Coordinating Committee (HPPRCC) Revised Recovery Objective Guidelines (HPPRCC 2011, entire).
-These stages include preventing extinction, interim stabilization, downlisting, and delisting.
 At recovery, populations of each of the 14 species will be self-sustaining, resilient, and represent the remaining genetic diversity existing in the species.
-The species and the habitat on which they depend for recovery will be protected from threats including development and invasive animals and plants.
+The species and the habitat on which they depend for recovery will be protected from threats, including development and invasive animals and plants.
 Species-specific threats will be sufficiently managed so that each species maintains stable to positive population growth.

 The HPPRCC, comprised of biologists from Federal and State agencies, private conservation organizations, botanical gardens, and universities, was established to advise the Service on the biology as well as management needed to recover listed plants.
-The HPPRCC outlined general actions and goals for a series of conservation stages which ultimately would lead to the recovery of listed plants in the Mariana Islands (HPPRCC 2011, entire).
+The HPPRCC outlined general actions and targets for the stages leading to the recovery of listed plants in the Mariana Islands (HPPRCC 2011, entire).
 Current information is lacking for many of the 14 listed plant species with respect to the number of populations and their status and size, habitat requirements, breeding systems, genetics, and propagule storage options.
-We therefore adopted downlisting and delisting criteria for these 14 plants based on the revised general recovery objective guidelines developed by the HPPRCC (2011, entire).
-To assist in tracking progress toward recovery, we also developed conservation stages for preventing extinction and interim stabilization based on the recommendations of the HPPRCC.
-While these two interim recovery stages are not required under the Act, they are instrumental in the recovery of these species.
+We therefore adopted downlisting and delisting criteria based on the revised general recovery objective guidelines developed by the HPPRCC (2011, entire).
+To assist in tracking progress toward recovery, we also developed criteria for avoiding imminent extinction and an interim stabilization stage before downlisting based on the recommendations of the HPPRCC.
+While these two interim recovery stages are not required under the Act, they are critical to the recovery of these species.
 The plant survey, genetic storage, site selection, and threat control criteria, as well as the minimum number of individuals and populations needed in each stage build upon previous stages; a stage is not considered complete unless goals of the previous stage has been achieved.

 For many species, we do not have adequate data to determine the effective population size or the number of individuals contributing to the next generation.
 Thus, we used the number of reproducing individuals per population as a surrogate for effective population size.
-The number of sexually mature (mature) individuals per population required to meet the goals of the preventing extinction stage (greater than 25 to 100 individuals; Table 6) is based on the number of individuals needed to avoid immediate extinction due to demographic stochasticity as well as catastrophic events (HPPRCC 2011 p.
+The number of sexually mature (mature) individuals per population required to meet the goals of the preventing extinction stage (greater than 25 to 100 individuals; Table 6) is based on the number of individuals needed to avoid immediate extinction due to demographic stochasticity as well as catastrophic events (HPPRCC 2011, p.
 4-5).
-The number of mature individuals per population required to meet the goals of interim stabilization (greater than 100 to 500 individuals; Table 7) is based on the number of individuals needed to avoid inbreeding (HPPRCC 2011 p.
+The number of mature individuals per population required to meet the goals of interim stabilization (greater than 100 to 500 individuals; Table 7) is based on the number of individuals needed to avoid inbreeding (HPPRCC 2011, p.
 6), while the number of individuals required to meet downlisting and delisting criteria (approximately 5,000 mature individuals; Tables 8 and 9) is based on the estimated number of individuals needed to maintain evolutionary potential and resiliency (Reed et al. 2002, pp. 12-13; Traill et al. 2010, pp. 30, 32; HPPRCC 2011, p.
 7-10).

-For the purposes of recovery criteria in this plan, a plant population is a group of conspecific individuals in close proximity to each other (i.e., less than 1,000 meters [3,280 feet] apart) and presumed to be genetically similar and capable of sexual reproduction (HPPRCC 2011, p.
+For the purposes of recovery criteria in this plan, a plant population is a group of conspecific individuals in close proximity to each other (i.e., less than 3,280 ft [1,000 m] apart) and presumed to be genetically similar and capable of sexual reproduction (HPPRCC 2011, p.
 1).
 Species-specific life history and population characteristics used by the HPPRCC to set goals for the number of populations and the size of each of the 14 plants in this plan include life span, reproductive strategy, and population trend.